Krystian-Keller/RPN-Calculator/README.md

 ## Why?

-The reason why I decided to do this is because I want to create a portfolio and I thought that it might been a good idea to start with this one.
+The reason why I decided to do this is because I want to create a portfolio and I thought that it might be a good idea to start with this one.
 It would  help me to learn the basic concepts of Git and GitHub.
 Also, I would like to show my current ability with programming and improvements that will happen.

-Nevertheless, I would like to you to keep in contact to tell me what did you think about this project and with you have any suggestions.
+Nevertheless, I would like to you to keep in contact to tell me what did you think about this project and if you have any suggestions.

 LinkedIn: https://www.linkedin.com/in/krystian-keller-a88b001a4/